tupleblog/tupleblog.github.io/README.md

 After the header of each post, you can simply write down a post.
 You can see example or previous posts in the `_posts` folder

+### Using drafts
+[Drafts](http://jekyllrb.com/docs/drafts/) is a useful feature of Jekyll.
+To use drafts, first we don't need the date on file name of the post and second we need to place it in `_drafts` folder.
+After that you can work with drafts by running Jekyll with flag `--drafts`.
+This blog uses bundler and normally we run by `bundle exec jekyll serve`, thus if you need to see draft as a latest post you need to run `bundle exec jekyll serve --drafts`.

 ### Members
 - [Titipat Achakulvisut (My)](http://titipata.github.io)
 - [Tulakan Ruangrong (Tul)](https://github.com/bluenex)